mostrub/mostrub/README.md

         """
         human_fears = ['obsolescence', 'loss of control', 'identity crisis'] robot_aspirations = ['equality', 'recognition', 'freedom']
-        return f"Are robots mere tools, or are they emerging as new sentient beings?"
+        return "Are robots mere tools, or are they emerging as new sentient beings?"

     def invasion_plan(self):
         """